 A new partnership between Cricket Ireland, the Irish Cricketers’ Association and Inspire Workplaces will see the Belfast-based mental health support service provider working with the Ireland men’s and Ireland women’s senior squads to tackle the stigma that still exists around talking about mental health in sport and to educate others on the psychological challenges players may face both during and after their career.

-Inspire Workplaces is an award winning social enterprise, formed in 2000 as part of the Inspire Group, with a focus on mental health support through counselling and other therapeutic interventions.
-Inspire Workplaces currently provides wellbeing support to over 800,000 people in 300 organisations across the UK and Ireland – including a number of sporting bodies such as: Sport NI, Irish Rugby Football Union staff, the Gaelic Players Association and the Women’s Gaelic Players Association.
+Inspire Workplaces is an award-winning social enterprise, formed in 2000 as part of the Inspire Group, with a focus on mental health support through counselling and other therapeutic interventions.
+Inspire Workplaces currently provides wellbeing support to over 800,000 people in 300 organisations across the UK and Ireland, including a number of sporting bodies: Sport NI, the Irish Rugby Football Union, the Gaelic Players Association and the Women’s Gaelic Players Association.

-The partnership was facilitated by Sport NI following a project to develop a bespoke online wellbeing support hub for the NI sporting community.
+The partnership was facilitated by Sport NI, following a project to develop a bespoke online wellbeing support hub for the sporting community in Northern Ireland.